Can Cats Eat Onions? Vet Reviewed Health & Safety Guide

-Onions are toxic to cats on multiple levels.
-First, they can cause onion poisoning, which can also be caused by other members of the allium family.
-Onion poisoning can cause dehydration, stomach upset, and is even fatal in rare cases.
-Second, onions can actually break down the red blood cells in your cat’s blood.
-This can cause anemia, and it can happen if your cat ingests any form of onion at all.
+Onions are toxic to cats.
+Onion toxicity can also be caused by other members of the vegetable group Allium which includes garlic, chives, leek, etc. Onion poisoning can cause dehydration, an upset stomach, and is even fatal in some cases.
+Onions can also break down the red blood cells in your cat’s blood, causing hemolytic anemia, which can happen if your cat ingests onion in any form.

 Can Cats Eat Any Amount of Onions?

 Even in tiny doses, onions can cause numerous health problems for felines.
 However, the severity of the issues your cat is likely to experience is dose-dependent.
 If your cat eats only a small amount of onion, then its reaction may not be too severe.
 That said, it doesn’t take much onion to cause a major reaction and potentially deadly consequences.
 For this reason, it’s recommended that you seek veterinary assistance without delay.